NANITH777/Text_Classification/README.md

 ## Conclusion

-This project demonstrates the power of combining traditional word embeddings (Word2Vec, GloVe) with advanced transformer models (BERT) to solve text classification tasks effectively.
+This project demonstrates the power of combining traditional word embeddings (Word2Vec, GloVe) with advanced transformer models (BERT, RoBERTa) to solve text classification tasks effectively.
 With its user-friendly interface, it is accessible for both technical and non-technical users.
+By leveraging **RoBERTa** alongside **BERT**, it achieves near state-of-the-art performance in text classification.